StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Configure the StackState CLI

 After installation, the StackState CLI must be configured with the API connection details for your StackState instance.
 If you installed the standalone executable StackState CLI on Linux or Windows, a wizard is available to guide you through configuration.
-If you installed the Docker version of the StackState CLI on Mac, Linux or Windows, the configuration file must be manually created.
+If you installed the Docker version of the StackState CLI on MacOS, Linux or Windows, the configuration file must be manually created.

 * **Linux or Windows install \(standalone executable\)**: [Configuration wizard](cli-install.md#configuration-wizard-linux-and-windows-install).
 * **Docker install**: [Create the configuration file manually](cli-install.md#manual-configuration-docker).